 Most people who get the flu usually recover in one to two weeks, but the flu can be deadly.
-On average, 3,000 people across the country die from pneumonia and/or influenza each year.
+An estimated 200,000 people are hospitalized with the flu each year in the U.S. On average, it is estimated that there are more than 20,000 flu related deaths.
 Not all of these deaths are directly related to the flu but many are – and possibly could be prevented with a flu vaccine.

 Who Should Get a Flu Shot?

 Centers for Disease Control and Prevention’s (CDC) vaccine experts are again this year recommending that everyone 6 months and older should get a flu vaccine each year.

 While everyone should get a flu vaccine each flu season, the CDC notes it’s especially important that the following groups get vaccinated either because they are at high risk of having serious flu-related complications or because they live with or care for people at high risk for developing flu-related complications:

 - Children younger than 5, but especially children younger than 2 years old

 - People 65 years of age and older

 - People of any age with certain chronic medical conditions